DamienIrving/damienirving.github.io/story.md

 looking at Southern Hemisphere planetary waves
-(i.e. the winds in the upper atmosphere), before taking up postdoctoral positions at CSIRO and then UNSW to study the separate influence of greenhouse gases and anthropogenic aerosols on ocean temperature and salinity changes.
+(i.e. the winds in the upper atmosphere), before taking up postdoctoral positions at CSIRO and then UNSW to study anthropogenic changes in the global energy and water cycles.

 I have a strong interest in scientific computing and open science, so during my spare time I’m an instructor, lesson author and